ashou802/PPIR-Block/README.md

-# CotIR Block: Multi-Scale Fusion for High-Resolution Reconstruction Guided by Chain of Thought to Enhance High-Frequency Information
+# PPIR Block: Generating Prior Prompt Information for Dynamic Adjustment in High-Resolution Reconstruction Process
 This repository is for COTB introduced in the following paper